-Palladium might seem like no brainer to you at this stage.
-Platinum is still widely considered the most luxurious metal choice for a diamond engagement ring.
+Palladium might seem like no brainer to you at this stage, but platinum is still widely considered the most luxurious metal choice for a diamond engagement ring.

-Platinum is a stunning, durable metal….
-So is palladium.
+Platinum is a stunning, durable metal… but so is palladium.
 What gives?

 Out of the metals discussed, platinum definitely has the highest perceived value and quality.
 We’re just wired that way.

-Firstly, try on a few palladium and white gold rings.
-Then a few platinum pieces.
+Firstly, try on a few palladium and white gold rings, and then a few platinum pieces.
 You’ll immediate feel the very significant increase in weight.

 Countless studies have shown that heavier items have a higher perceived value with prospective customers.
 The toy industry has done a stellar job at increasing the weight and size of their packaging, to ensure their original products feel heavier and sturdier than cheap chinese knockoffs laying on the same shelf.

 The heavier weight of platinum also hints to superior quality and long term durability.
-Keep in mind palladium is just as durable.
-That weight doesn’t have a correlation with durability.
+Keep in mind palladium is just as durable, and that weight doesn’t have a correlation with durability.

 And there’s a third perfect storm element…

 As a working example, let’s calculate the metal section of the Bea’s price.
-Ignore diamonds, design and labor costs for now;
+Ignore diamonds, design and labour costs for now;

 |The price of metal used in Bea.|